 What are the different types of pension annuity?

-There are different types of pension annuity with the most popular types available in the UK being lifetime annuities and fixed term annuities.
-A lifetime annuity is a financial product that pays you a guaranteed income for the rest of your life in exchange for some or all of the money in your pension pot.
+There are different types of pension annuity.
+The most popular types available in the UK are lifetime and fixed term annuities.
+A lifetime annuity pays you a guaranteed income for the rest of your life in exchange for some or all the money in your pension fund.

-A fixed term annuity is similar to a lifetime annuity but pays an income for a fixed period of time, or until you die if this is earlier.
+A fixed term annuity is like a lifetime annuity but pays an income for a fixed time, or until you die if this is earlier.
 At the end of the fixed period, you can use the maturity amount to invest in another retirement income product or take your money out of your pension.

 At Annuity Ready we help you compare pension lifetime annuities including joint life annuities.
 You’ll also be able to add death benefits like guarantee periods and value protection as well as escalating income to see the effect these could have on your annuity income.
 Find out more about the different annuities available in our guide, ‘What are the different types of annuity?’.